 Recently, the Jubilee Orpington has slowly reached other parts of the globe.
-It is believed that it first arrived in the United States in 2011, which means that it has just been around a decade since these birds’ first landing on American soil.
+It is believed that it first arrived in the United States in 2011, meaning that this breed has been present in the U.S. for approximately a decade.
 While it is scanty in other counties, it is not that scarce in its homeland.

 While this variety has the looks to be dignified as a regal bird, that is not the only reason these fowls have been crowned as royalty.
 They actually have a tie to a monarch!

 Aside from its tie to the British, this chicken is also highly associated with Queen Victoria.
 It was originally named Diamond Jubilee Orpingtons as a homage to the celebration of the Diamond Jubilee of Queen Victoria’s rule.
 As part of the celebration, the Queen was given a flock of newly found chickens.

 A hundred years since its founding, the Jubilee Orpington is still one of the most coveted chickens in the poultry world.
 Despite the difficulty of obtaining one, there is little doubt that these birds would be forgotten anytime soon.
 Its history would only grow richer from hereon.